 SOFTS-Raw sugar futures extend rebound; coffee also climbs

-LONDON, May 25 (Reuters) - Raw sugar futures on ICE rose on Tuesday, pulling further away from the previous session's one-month low, while arabica coffee prices also advanced.
+NEW YORK/LONDON, May 25 (Reuters) - Raw sugar futures on ICE closed up on Tuesday, pulling further away from the previous session's one-month low, while arabica coffee prices also advanced.

 SUGAR